 Everyone knows the statistics: roughly one-third to one-half of all marriages in America end in divorce.
 The most common reasons given for divorce are lack of sex, infidelity, money problems and poor communication.

 Only a crazy person would argue with a statistic.
 I do dispute the statistics.
 I do dispute the reasons given for divorce.
 The causes given for divorce are actually just symptoms of the actual causes of divorce.
 We will never change the divorce rate until we get real about why people divorce.

 Marriages struggle and die not because of big problems that cannot be worked out.
 Relationships struggle and die for three far less discussed reasons.

 It begins with…

 According to the trusty word wizards at Dictionary.com selfishness is defined as “ being devoted to or caring only for one’s own interests, benefits, welfare, etc. regardless of others”.
 When we carry an attitude of selfishness into marriage it manifests itself in a lack of thoughtfulness or consideration for others.
 A friend (who has since repented) confessed that for years he bought his wife a big beautiful chocolate cake every year on her birthday.
 Not because she loved chocolate (she hated it passionately) but because he loved chocolate and it was a good excuse for him to eat the kind of cake he liked.
 Over time selfishness erodes positive feelings and leaves the other person (no matter how long-suffering they may be) feeling hurt and possibly even vengeful towards their spouse.
 If by some miracle the marriage survives, the love won’t.

-A very wise pastor friend of mine once said “any two reasonably mature Christians can make a marriage work if they are BOTH willing to put in the necessary effort.”
-That man understood a truth many of us have willingly forgotten: that divorce is unnecessary if both parties are willing to die to self and submit to God.
+A wise pastor friend said “any two reasonably mature Christians can make a marriage work if they are BOTH willing to put in the necessary effort.”
+He understood a truth that can be a game changer in relationships: divorce is unnecessary if both parties are willing to die to self and submit to God.